FelixOnline/v2/content/articles/2016-3-11-lfp-vs-rocco.md

 subtitle: >
   No, they’re not football teams – FELIX puts two South Ken eateries to the test
 date: "2016-03-11 12:08:20 +0000"

 # Attributes from Felix Online V1
 id: "6045"
 old_path: /food/6045/lfp-vs-rocco
 aliases:
  - /food/6045/lfp-vs-rocco
+imported: true
+comments:
+ - Happy Thvgnskiaing Gina and Happy Inspiring Blogger Award day to you I adore your blog and all the positivity you send out here to the universe If you so choose to accept swing by my blog to pick it up cheers

 # Article Taxonomies
 categories:
  - food
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true